European Committee for Electrotechnical Standardization

 CENELEC (Comité Européen de Normalisation Électrotechnique; European Committee for Electrotechnical Standardization) is responsible for European standardization in the area of electrical engineering.
 Together with ETSI (telecommunications) and CEN (other technical areas), it forms the European system for technical standardization.
 Standards harmonised by these agencies are regularly adopted in many countries outside Europe which follow European technical standards.
 Although CENELEC works closely with the European Union, it is not an EU institution.
 Nevertheless, its standards are "EN" EU (and EEA) standards, thanks to EU Regulation 1025/2012.

 CENELEC is a non-profit organization under Belgian law, based in Brussels.
 The members are the national electrotechnical standardization bodies of most European countries.
 The standards are published in three official, authoritative language versions (in cooperation with CEN, unless something else is agreed): English, French and German.
 Members that have another official language then make a national translation.
 English versions are generally the primary references.

 Agreement types

 Members

-The current members of CENELEC are: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey and the United Kingdom.
+As of 2026, CENELEC has 34 full members, including all 27 EU members, 3 EFTA members, as well as North Macedonia, Serbia, Turkey, and the United Kingdom.